Azure/azure-sdk-for-net/sdk/servicebus/Azure.Messaging.ServiceBus/README.md

 ### Dead letter a message

-Dead lettering a message is similar to defering with one main difference being that messages will be automatically dead lettered by the service after they have been received a certain number of times.
+Dead lettering a message is similar to deferring with one main difference being that messages will be automatically dead lettered by the service after they have been received a certain number of times.
 Applications can choose to manually dead letter messages based on their requirements.
 When a message is dead lettered it is actually moved to a subqueue of the original queue.